Prince Harry had an emotional moment on stage at the WellChild Awards . Have a look here

 Brexit is looming.
 What's your opinion on the matter?

 Jack the Ripper is one of Britain's most notorious and mysterious figures.
-Has new evidence revealed the identity of the killer?
+Who was he?

 Do you want to live in the house that inspired Wuthering Heights and The Tenant of Wildfell Hall?
 Because Ponden Hall is for sale